cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 Start playing [The Game](https://cybercongress.ai/game-of-links/)!
 By playing you can receive more tokens!
 The Game of Links is a game with a lot of technical disciplines and incentives.
 The main goal of the participants is to win, as many tokens as possible, from cyber~Congress and its seed donators.

-If you have your tokens on a Ledger account from an ATOM gift, simply go on [cyber.page](https://cyber.page/#/pocket), follow the instructions closely and start linking!
+Follow [this guide](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#playing-gol) to learn how to play!

 Other ways to participate in the game is to install cyberdcli and add your ledger account as a cold wallet with the --ledger flag.

-In all other cases, look for your Cosmos seed or ETh private key, install cyberdcli and play from the CLI.
 Of course, you may also [set-up a validator node](https://cybercongress.ai/docs/cyberd/run_validator/) and participate in the other disciplines.
-Find more information in this [blog post](https://cybercongress.ai/game-of-links/).

 ### What else can I do with the tokens?
 HODL...